grafana/metrictank/docs/config.md

 # * You can have 0 to N sections
 # * The first match wins, starting from the top.
 If no match found, we default to single archive of minutely points, retained for 7 days in 2h chunks
 # * The patterns are unanchored regular expressions, add '^' or '$' to match the beginning or end of a pattern.
-# * When running a cluster of Grafana Metrictank instances, all instances should have the same agg-settings.
+# * When running a cluster of metrictank instances, all instances should have the same agg-settings.
-# * Unlike whisper (graphite), the config doesn't stick: if you restart Grafana Metrictank with updated settings, then those
+# * Unlike whisper (graphite), the config doesn't stick: if you restart metrictank with updated settings, then those
 # will be applied.
 The configured rollups will be saved by primary nodes and served in responses if they are ready.
 # (note in particular that if you remove archives here, we will no longer read from them)
 # * Retentions must be specified in order of increasing interval and retention